Consuelo Barceló: Death

 On July 31, 1940, she suffered two strong heart attacks and was brought to the hospital.
 Michael J. O'Doherty, DD went to pay her a visit when she was already unconscious.
-On seeing the sisters weeping, he remarked, “Why do you weep?
+On seeing the sisters weeping, he remarked: "Why do you weep?
 You should be glad to have in heaven a saint to intercede for you.
-If Sor Consuelo is not a saint, then there is no saint in heaven.”
+If Sor Consuelo is not a saint, then there is no saint in heaven."

 Mother Consuelo died in the morning of August 4, 1940, at the age of 83.
 Her remains were exposed in the chapel of Colegio de la Consolacion, Manila, where hundreds of girls both young and old came to offer their last tribute of love and gratitude.
 Her burial was a triumph rather than a funeral.

 Legacy

 The principal theological virtue that characterizes the life and death of Mother Consuelo Barceló is the love of God and neighbor.
-Her words and her action give credence to her great charity that burst forth from the deep love of God so that she concretely demonstrated it in her love of her neighbors – her religious sisters, sisters of other congregations, the bishops, priests, the orphans and the working girls, the teachers and personnel of Augustinian schools, her family and other people, especially the poor.
+Her words and her action give credence to her charity that comes from the deep love of God which she demonstrated it in her love of her neighbors – her religious sisters, sisters of other congregations, the bishops, priests, the orphans and the working girls, the teachers and personnel of Augustinian schools, her family and other people, especially the poor.
 Her life had a clear option for the poor as seen in her exhortations to sisters to open their hearts to them.

 The cardinal virtue that is foremost in her life is justice – both human and divine.
 This parallels the theological virtue of love of God and neighbor.
 She loved people so that she desired to give them what was their due.
 She loved God so that she gave to God, to the church, and to her institute what belonged to each of them.
 Coupled with justice is her prudence, fortitude and temperance which enabled her to judge justly and decide lovingly for the needs and concerns of the congregation and her individual sisters.

 She was exemplary in living the evangelical counsels of obedience, poverty, and chastity vis-à-vis humility.
 She was truly a daughter of St. Augustine in her faithfulness to the rule and love for religious community life, bearing in mind and always that the sisters are called to be of one mind and one heart intent upon God.

-Veneration
+Beatification process

-Barcelo Pages is currently in consideration for sainthood in the Roman Catholic Church with protocol number 2472 assigned by the Congregation for the Causes of Saints.
-On June 18, 2002, she was declared Servant of God.
-On September 30, 2002 a cause for her beautification was opened at the San Agustin Church.
+On September 30, 2002 a cause for Barceló’s beautification was opened at San Agustin Church.
 On December 20, 2012, she was declared venerable.

-An alleged miracle attributed to Barcelo was the recovery of Chit Vizconde from a coma and organ failure in 2004.
-A prayer brigade was launched by family, friends, and the nuns of the La Consolacion College requesting intercession from Barcelo.
+A miracle attributed to Barceló was the recovery of Chit Vizconde from a coma and organ failure in 2004.
+A prayer brigade had been launched by family, friends, and the nuns of the La Consolacion College requesting the intercession of Barceló.